csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Feb 16
+Finished the front-end-only portion of the Udemy Course.
+This is definitely the longest I've stuck with trying to *really* learn coding and web development at a higher level, and I am really enjoying it.
+I wish I had a bit more time and energy to focus on it on a day-to-day basis, but with the progress I've made so far over the past few months, I think that I am doing a good job at getting some in just about every day.

+On to the backend portion!
 ## Feb 11
 Finished the todo list project.
 At times I was able to think ahead and figure out what needed to be done before hand.
 Although I felt like I was a step behind doing it the most efficient and least-verbose way.
 But the fact that I could (somewhat) know at all what to do is a good sign, I think!